Beep Test AFL Standards

 AFL Beep Test Records and Notable Scores

-The highest recorded beep test scores in Australian football have reached Level 17+, with a handful of elite midfielders completing the full 20-level test in exceptional pre-season form.
+The highest recorded beep test scores in Australian football have reached Level 17+, with fewer than five players on record completing the full 20-level test in exceptional pre-season form.
 These scores correspond to estimated VO₂ max values of 78+ ml/kg/min — comparable to elite distance runners.

 What levels mean in AFL context